weaveworks/policy-agent/README.md

 ## Documentation

-Policy agent guides and reference documentation is available at [docs.gitops.weave.works](https://docs.gitops.weave.works/docs/policy/intro/)
+Policy agent guides for runnning the agent in Weave GitOps Enterprse, and leverging all its capabilities, is available at [docs.gitops.weave.works](https://docs.gitops.weave.works/docs/policy/intro/).

+Refer to this [doc](docs/README.md) for documentation on the high-level architecture and the different components that make up the agent.

 ## Features